TN 31 (08-05)

 There is some other reason to check U.S. immigration records (i.e., identity, relationship); or

 All other sources have been checked and a DB determination cannot be made.

 2. Hong Kong Identity Cards

-SSA accepts photocopies of these cards if forwarded, or certified, by an FSP.
+SSA accepts photocopies of these cards if forwarded, or certified, by Federal Benefits Unit (FBU) or Foreign Service Post (FSP).
 (Hong Kong residents cannot give up the original cards.)

 3. Three-Generation Papers

 These papers cannot be used by themselves to establish age or relationship.